 This chapter provides an assessment of sustainability opportunities for the construction of the proposal in accordance with relevant tools and guidelines.
 It recommends measures to improve sustainability during construction and operation.

 This chapter provides an assessment of traffic and transport impacts on the local road network during construction of the proposal.
 It also assesses the benefits and the impacts of the proposal on downstream river crossings and evacuation routes.
 It identifies measures to manage or mitigate any impacts.

 This chapter provides an assessment of waste produced as a result of construction of the proposal.
 Measures to reduce, reuse, recycle and manage this waste are proposed in the chapter.

 This chapter provides an assessment of water quality impacts during construction and operation of the proposal.
 This include assessing the potential risks to raw drinking water supplied by Warragamba Dam and the impacts downstream from the discharge of water from the Flood Mitigation Zone.
 Measures to manage or mitigate potential water quality impacts are proposed.

 This chapter provides an assessment of cumulative impacts of the proposed Warragamba Dam Raising as identified in the Secretary’s Environmental Assessment Requirements (SEARs).

-Chapter 29 - EIS Synthesis, Project justification and Conclusion
+Chapter 29 - Proposal Justification and Conclusion